eirikpre/VSCode-SystemVerilog/README.md

 - Disclaimer: This is not a functional HDL tool that will compile and simulate your code, but this extension will make it easier and more user-friendly to write/navigate SystemVerilog and Verilog.

 ## Settings
-- `systemverilog.antlrVerification`: _Boolean_, Use ANTLR parser to verify code in real-time
+- `systemverilog.includeIndexing`: _Array_, Globs defining files to be indexed.
 - `systemverilog.disableIndexing`: _Boolean_, Disable indexing
 - `systemverilog.excludeIndexing`: _String_, Exclude files from indexing based on glob
 - `systemverilog.parallelProcessing`: _Integer_, Number of files to process in parallel during indexing
+- `systemverilog.antlrVerification`: _Boolean_, Use ANTLR parser to verify code in real-time
 - `systemverilog.launchConfiguration`: _String_, the command to run when launching verilator
   * Default: _verilator --sv --lint-only --language 1800-2012 --Wall_
   * If not in path, replace _verilator_ with the appropriate command